lealbaugh/jvns-redesign/source/_posts/2013-11-30-videos-from-pydata-nyc-are-up.markdown

 appropriate to use them, and now I know!
 There's also an [IPython Notebook](http://nbviewer.ipython.org/github/mlaprise/pydata2013-pds-talk/blob/master/pydata2013.ipynb).

+My main takeaway from this talk was that you can use Bloom filters to describe a huge amount of data, but not an *unlimited* amount of data -- the size of your Bloom filter depends on how much data you're going to put into it.
+He also described how to set up a Bloom filter where the elements expire after a certain amount of time.

 **[IPython - The Attributes of Software and How They Affect Our Work](http://vimeo.com/79832657)** by [Brian Granger](https://github.com/ellisonbg)